checkmyprojects/recruitment-process-backend/README.md

 </p>

 - With **Springboot** to power our fullstack application, we made a responsive website to manage selection processes.
-- **javax.mail** facilita el envío y recepción de e-mail desde código java a través de protocolos SMTP, POP3 y IMAP.
+- **javax.mail** facilitates sending and receiving e-mail from java code through SMTP, POP3 and IMAP protocols.
 - **Local secondary index (LSI)** allows us to perform a query on a single Hash-Key using several different attributes to "filter" or restrict the query.

 Our goal is to facilitate the hiring process of the HR department, bringing together all the roles in a single app.